 ALL – 7 Dec 2017.
-Novartis and Advanced Accelerator Applications (AAA) Announced that Novartis is buying AAA and the process has started.
+Novartis and Advanced Accelerator Applications (AAA) Announced that Novartis is buying AAA and the process has been completed.
+AAA is now a Novartis Company.
 Read here This will not have any effect on approval timelines.

 EUROPE – 29 Sep 2017.
 AAA Announced that the European Commission (EC) has approved the use of Lutetium Lu 177 Dotatate (Lutathera®).
 Despite the treatment being used for over 10 years, this is apparently the first ever approval of the therapy.
 EU constituent countries are now free to fund and implement services.
 In the UK, now awaiting action by NICE (see announcement below 3rd and 11th Aug).
 Read here